Maryland Terrapins men's basketball: Cole Field House (1955–2002)

-Prior to 2002, the Terps spent 47 seasons—from 1955 to 2002—at Cole Field House.
-When college basketball was achieving its most explosive growth – from the late 1950s to the late 1970s – there was one college gymnasium on the East Coast that seated as many as 12,000 fans.
-Cole Field House epitomized the new big-time, main event status of college hoops, the sport of network TV and emerging legends.
-It was a building where history was routinely made, and fans could feel the echo of tradition and experience the electricity of top-flight college basketball.
-Additional seats were installed throughout the years to bring the final capacity to 14,596 (in 1993).
+Prior to 2002, the Terps spent 47 seasons (1955-2002) at Cole Field House.
+During the period of rapid growth in college basketball from the late 1950s to the late 1970s, it was one of the few college gymnasium on the East Coast with a seating capacity of approximately 12,000.
+The venue hosted numerous college basketball games during that era, and its seating capacity was increased over the years reaching 14,596 in 1993.

 Cole Field House held its first East Regional finals in 1962, when NYU defeated St. John's in the final, 94–85.
 The Final Four was first held here in 1966 between Duke, Kentucky, Texas Western (now UTEP), and Utah.
 Texas Western (which started all black players) upset Kentucky's all-white team 72–65 in front of a crowd of 14,253.
 Future Maryland men's basketball coach Gary Williams, then a student, attended the game.
 Cole also hosted the Final Four in 1970 and is the nation's only on-campus arena to host multiple Final Fours.